-A customer who wants to avoid making a down payment often raises a red flag for auto insurers.
+There are a few reasons companies don't offer no-deposit or no-down-payment car insurance.
 A company may think the driver only wants to get insurance to renew a vehicle’s registration or to complete a vehicle purchase, and the insurer may be concerned that the individual will turn around and cancel the auto policy soon after obtaining proof of coverage.

 Insurance companies offer a variety of payment plans, but not all options are available to all customers.
-For example, an insurer may allow the owner of an older and inexpensive vehicle to buy insurance with no down payment, but it may not extend that offer to the owner of a newer, more expensive car that is riskier to insure.
-If you have a spotty credit history or must file an SR-22, you may have a hard time finding auto insurance coverage from a company that doesn’t require a down payment.
+For example, an insurer may allow the owner of an older and inexpensive vehicle to buy insurance with a low initial payment, but it may not extend that offer to the owner of a newer, more expensive car that is riskier to insure.
+If you have a spotty credit history or must file an SR-22, car insurance companies may require a higher initial payment.

 How Do Car Insurance Companies Determine Rates?

 An auto insurer will look at many factors to set your premiums.
-So, your insurance quote will be personalized and is unlikely to be the same as your neighbor's.
-Here are some of the most common factors that will influence your rates.
+Here are some of the most common factors that influence your rates.

-- Vehicle: The type of car you have is one of the most important criteria the company will take into account.
-A newer car may be more likely to be stolen, although thieves also target some common, less expensive vehicles since it’s easy to break them down and sell off the parts.
-Safety of specific makes and models can affect insurance rates as well, since some vehicles are more likely to be involved in accidents or cost more to repair than others.
+- Vehicle: The type of car you have is one of the most important criteria.
+Insurance companies consider how likely your vehicle is to be stolen, as well as safety ratings since some vehicles are more likely to be involved in accidents or cost more to repair than others.

 - Location: Where you live can have a significant impact on your insurance premiums because accidents and vehicle theft are more common in some zip codes than others.

-- Age and gender: Your age and gender can affect your average car insurance payment since studies have found that those factors can influence a driver’s likelihood of getting into an accident.
+- Age and gender: Your age and gender can affect your average car insurance payment.
+Studies have found that those factors can influence a driver’s likelihood of getting into an accident.
 For example, adults tend to be safer drivers than teenagers.
-Auto insurance rates go down as men and women get older, then premiums increase for senior citizens.
-Customers who belong to groups that are regarded as less risky drivers are often quoted lower rates than others.
+Customers who belong to groups that are regarded as less risky drivers are often quoted lower rates.

-- Driving habits: The more often you drive, and the farther you travel, the higher your chance of being involved in an accident.
-If you don’t drive much, you may be charged significantly lower insurance premiums than someone who lives in your area and who drives an identical car more often than you do.
+- Driving habits: The more often you drive and the farther you travel, the higher your chance of being involved in an accident.
+If you don’t drive much, you may be charged lower insurance premiums.

 - Credit scores: In most states, insurance companies take a person’s credit history into account when setting premiums.
-Credit can’t be considered when setting car insurance rates in California, Massachusetts, or Hawaii.
+Credit can’t be considered when setting car insurance rates in California, Massachusetts, Hawaii, or Michigan.

 Do I Qualify For A Car Insurance Discount?